drush-ops/drush/docs/make.md

 Recursion
 ---------
-If a project that is part of a build contains a `.make.yml` itself, drush make will automatically parse it and recurse into a derivative build.
+If a project that is part of a build contains a `.make.yml` itself, Drush make will automatically parse it and recurse into a derivative build.

 For example, a full build tree may look something like this:

-    drush make distro.make distro
+    Drush make distro.make distro

     distro.make FOUND
     - Drupal core